-Daniel Hale Williams, MD, was Feinberg's first African-American graduate and faculty member, and one of the most noteworthy physicians of the 20th century.
-He was the first black fellow of the American College of Surgeons and the principal founder of the National Medical Association.
-Williams founded Provident Hospital in Chicago, the first black-owned and -operated interracial hospital in the country in 1891.
-He performed one of the world's first successful heart operations in 1893, and was appointed surgeon-in-chief at Freedman's Hospital, Washington, D.C., in 1894 by President Grover Cleveland.
+Daniel Hale Williams, MD, was Feinberg's first African American graduate and faculty member, and one of the most noteworthy physicians of the 20th century.
+He was the first Black fellow of the American College of Surgeons and the principal founder of the National Medical Association.
+Williams founded Provident Hospital in Chicago, the first Black-owned and -operated interracial hospital in the country in 1891.
+He performed one of the world's first successful heart operations in 1893 and was appointed surgeon-in-chief at Freedman's Hospital, Washington, D.C., in 1894 by President Grover Cleveland.

-Daniel Hale Williams Society Steering Committee Members
+Join the Daniel Hale Williams Society

-Daniel Hale Williams Diversity and Inclusion Award
+Daniel Hale Williams Diversity & Inclusion Award

-Fourth-year medical student Javier Suarez has been selected as the recipient of the 2019 Daniel Hale Williams Diversity and Inclusion Student Award.
-Each year, this award is bestowed upon one student who epitomizes the vision that leaders at Feinberg embrace regarding how diversity and inclusion should manifest in the Feinberg culture.
+Every year, this award is bestowed upon one student who epitomizes the vision that leaders at Feinberg embrace regarding how diversity and inclusion should manifest in the Feinberg culture.

-Suarez is being recognized for his service and advocacy for the Latino community.
-During his years at Feinberg, he has been an active Office of Diversity and Inclusion Student Ambassador and a member of the Latino Medical Student Association, serving as a strong advocate for medical Spanish as an important part of medical education.
-In addition, Suarez has worked closely with Chicago’s youth, teaching and tutoring at-risk high school students through Feinberg’s partnership with Chicago Youth Programs and has been involved with the Northwestern Medicine Scholars Program by participating in panels, anatomy lab guided tours and personal statement workshops for college applications.
+Fourth-year medical student Javier Suarez received the 2019 award in recognition of his service and advocacy for the Latino community.
+During his years at Feinberg, Suarez was an active Office of Diversity & Inclusion student ambassador and a member of the Latino Medical Student Association, serving as a strong advocate for medical Spanish as an important part of medical education.
+He worked closely with Chicago’s youth, teaching and tutoring underserved high school students through Feinberg’s partnership with Chicago Youth Programs and has been involved with the Northwestern Medicine Scholars Program by participating in panels, anatomy lab guided tours and personal statement workshops for college applications.